jdeleon-py/Project_ComputationalGeometries/fractals/mandelbrot/c/README.md

-# Mandelbrot Visualization
+# Mandelbrot/Julia Visualization
-These experiments demonstrate the simulation of a Mandelbrot set.
+These experiments demonstrate the simulation of Mandelbrot and Julia sets.

 ## Description and Theory
 <!--This section describes the mathematical nature of fractal sets, exclusively pertaining to Mandelbrot sets but encompassing Julia sets as well.-->

-### Julia Sets
+### The Julia Set
-### Mandelbrot Set
+### The Mandelbrot Set

 ## Algorithmic Methodology
 <!--This section details the power iteration methodology necessary to measure the convergence tendancies for coordinates on a map.-->